African women in engineering

 Globally, women are largely under-represented in STEM-related fields; this under-representation is especially prevalent in Africa where women represent less than 20% of the workforce in these fields.
+African women in engineering and STEM related fields are more susceptible to discrimination and to be devalued in African countries.
 Regardless of this lack of representation in STEM-related work, there are many important female engineers from across the continent.
 Furthermore, a number of organizations within and out of Africa are working towards minimizing the disparity within the workforce.

 Notable African women in engineering

 Northern Africa

 Tyseer Aboulnasr is an Egyptian electrical engineer.
 She received her bachelor's degree from Cairo University and her master's and Ph.D. from Queen's University, Kingston, Canada.
 She was formerly the Dean of the Faculty of Applied Sciences at the University of British Columbia School of Engineering, as well as the Dean of the Faculty of Engineering at the University of Ottawa.

 Akissa Bahri is a Tunisian agricultural engineer and previously a professor at the National Agricultural Institute of Tunisia.
 She studied at the National Polytechnic Institute of Toulouse to get her engineering doctorate, then obtained her Ph.D. from Lund University in Sweden in Water Resources Engineering.

 Najla Bouden is a Tunisian geoscientist and current Prime Minister of Tunisia.
 She earned her Ph.D. in geological engineering from École des Mines de Paris.
 The president named her prime minister, and she took office on October 11, 2021, becoming the first woman to be a prime minister in the Arab World.

 Zeinab Elobeid Yousif was a Sudanese aircraft engineer.
 She obtained her master's degree in aeronautical engineering from Kingston University in 1995.
 She was the first woman to receive this degree.

 Awatef Hamed is an Egyptian aerospace engineer.
 She is currently a researcher at the University of Cincinnati, studying jet-engine technology.
 Dr. Hamed is the first woman to head a college aerospace department.
 She began as the head of the University of Cincinnati's Aerospace Systems School in 2001 after studying there herself in 1968.
 She has received international recognition for her research examining turbine fan blades and their erosion due to air particles.
 She received over 25 million dollars in funding with the Ohio Research Scholar awards in 2008.